Are Glofish Tetras Aggressive? Are They Fighting Or Playing?

 1. An aggressive Glofish Tetra will suddenly chase, bully, and attack its tank mates.

 2. The aggression in Glofish Tetra puts more stress and anxiety in itself.
-It will affect the Tetra’s mental health.
+It will affect Tetra’s mental health.

 3. An aggressive Glofish Tetra takes no proper diet and stays hungry for an extended period.
 While in hunger, it may start eating any random scraps found in the tank, which can be dangerous.
 Plus, the Tetra might snatch other mates’ diet too.